Did you tie the “koshihimo”?

 24. fold it up.

 25. Bring the ends to the front.
-Make two loops and twist them.
+Twist around each other twice and turn them to the opposite sides.

-26. Tuck them in one by one, holding the twisted loops.
+26. Tuck them in one by one, holding the twisted knots.

-27. If you have a long “ohashori” tuck, shorten it and put it into the “datejime” sash.
+27. If you have a long “ohashori”, shorten it and put it into the “datejime”.
 Make a sharp line around the hip.

-28. Make sure the seam lines on the “ohashori” tuck and “okumi” lines are connected.
+28. Make sure that the seams on the “Ohashori” tuck are connected to the seams on the “Okumi”.
 Let’s see the circle.
 Clip there to keep the line of the “ohashori” tuck sharp.

-29. Put a “obiita” board with a belt on the “datejime” sash.
+29. Put your “obiita” board with a belt on the “datejime”.

 30. If you have a simple obiita board, clip it on the front.